fferflo/einx/docs/source/gettingstarted/einsteinnotation.rst

 .. note::

-    The ``instantiate`` function converts tensors to a different backend and executes :ref:`tensor factories <lazytensorconstruction>` if required.
+    The ``instantiate`` function converts tensors to different backends and executes :ref:`tensor factories <lazytensorconstruction>` if required.
 Otherwise, it is a no-op.

 Axis composition
 ----------------